principleWindows/win-principle-2020/README.en.md

 * Course No.20201021076 "Windows principle and its applications"
 * Course No.20201021952 "Windows principle and its applications"

-¡°Windows Principle and Its Applications¡± is a course of teaching general purpose windows programming knowledge to develop software system running on Windows platform, via different programming languages that supports
+â€œWindows Principle and Its Applicationsâ€ is a course of teaching general purpose windows programming knowledge to develop software system running on Windows platform, via different programming languages that supports